Revisiting constraints on superconducting cosmic strings in light of Dark Ages global 21-cm signal: Results

-To further compare our results with previously excluded regions, we have shown the constraints from T. Gessey-Jones et al. (2024) \cite{10.1093/mnras/stae512}.
-The authors jointly consider the upper bound on the 21-cm power spectrum from HERA, the global 21-cm signal from SARAS3, and unresolved X-ray backgrounds from high redshift galaxies and performed a Bayesian analysis to find an upper bound on the superconducting cosmic string properties.
-The grey-shaded region with black and brown dashed lines shows the upper bound with 68\% $(1\sigma)$ and 95\% $(2\sigma)$ confidential level, respectively \cite{10.1093/mnras/stae512}.
-The sky-blue shaded region depicts the excluded region from the pulsar timing on measuring gravitational radiation in Ref. \cite{Miyamoto:2012ck}.
-The cyan and green shaded regions are obtained from the COBE/FIRAS and PIXIE measurements at the $2\sigma$ limit \cite{Cyr:2023iwu}.
+To further compare our results with previously excluded regions, we have shown the constraints from T. Gessey-Jones et al. (2024) \cite{10.1093/mnras/stae512} in Fig. (\ref{plot: contour}).
+The authors jointly consider the upper bound on the 21-cm power spectrum from HERA, the global 21-cm signal from SARAS3 during the cosmic dawn and the epoch of reionization.
+In this study, they consider only the contributions to the excess radio background produced from decaying SCS.
+Furthermore, the authors performed a Bayesian analysis where they marginalized over astrophysical uncertainties such as star formation efficiency and X-ray heating to find an upper bound on the SCS properties.
+The grey-shaded region with black and brown dashed lines shows the upper bound with 68\% $(1\sigma)$ and 95\% $(2\sigma)$ confidence level, respectively \cite{10.1093/mnras/stae512}.
+The sky-blue shaded region depicts the excluded region from the pulsar timing array (PTA) on measuring gravitational radiation in Ref. \cite{Miyamoto:2012ck}.
+In this study, the authors consider the stochastic gravitational wave background (SGWB) produced by the SCS loops.
+They simulate the gravitational wave emission from SCS loops and compare the predicted SGWB with the upper limits set by PTA observations.
+The cyan and green shaded regions are obtained from the Cosmic Background Explorer / Far Infrared Absolute Spectrophotometer (COBE/FIRAS) and forecasted Primordial Inflation Explorer (PIXIE) measurements at the $2\sigma$ limit \cite{Cyr:2023iwu}.
+In this study, the authors constrain the SCS parameter space using FIRAS and PIXIE bounds on $\mu_s$ types of CMB spectral distortion due to energy injection into the IGM from the decaying SCS.
+If the energy injected into the IGM at the redshift between $5\times10^4\lesssim z\lesssim2\times10^6$ results in $\mu_s$-type of CMB spectral distortions, and when the energy injected at redshifts below $5\times10^4$ results in $y$-type spectral distortions in CMB.
+The COBE/FIRAS put the upper bounds on the $\mu_s$-type ($y$-type) distortion to be $\mu = 9.0 \times10^{-5}$ $(y = 1.5\times10^{-5})$ \cite{Fixsen:1996nj, Natwariya:2025ftu}.
+The future experiment PIXIE aims to detect $\mu_s$-type ($y$-type) distortion at levels of $\mu=5\times10^{-8}$ ($y=10^{-8}$) at a $5\sigma$ level \cite{Kogut:2011xw, Natwariya:2025ftu}.
 Additionally, the orange dashed line shows that the critical current varies with the $G\mu_s$ value (see Eq. \ref{I*}).
 Below this line, power emitted as electromagnetic radiation dominates, whereas gravitational radiation is more important above the line.